What kind of surgery do you need?

 - Remove the swollen bursa from the back of your elbow

-Outpatient surgery (you go home the same day), Wednesday or Friday at:
+Outpatient surgery (you go home the same day):

 - Takes about 1 hour.
 You will be completely asleep (general anesthesia.)